hexo-/flask-xadmin/README.rst

 Flask-xAdmin
 ============

+Flask-xAdmin is a *extended-life batteries-included*, simple-to-use `Flask <http://flask.pocoo.org/>`_ extension that lets you add flexible admin interface to Flask applications.
-Flask-xAdmin is an *extended* extension :) of Flask-Admin standing on the shoulders of Flask, SQLAlchemy, Flask-Security and Flask-Admin.
+Flask-xAdmin is standing on the shoulders of Flask, SQLAlchemy, Flask-Security and Flask-Admin.

 Introduction
 ------------